Expert Aviation Lawyers

 Introduction and expertise

 Mark Pierce is a highly experienced pilot and attorney with over 30 years of practice in aviation law, specializing in aviation accidents and aviation-related litigation.
-With a proven track record of successful jury verdicts and an extensive understanding of aviation safety, he has earned a reputation as a strong advocate for families affected by unsafe aircraft operations.
+With a proven track record of successful jury verdicts and an extensive understanding of aviation safety, he has earned a reputation as a strong aviation accident attorney for families affected by unsafe aircraft operations.

 Key areas of expertise include: